 There’s a reason manual paperwork is always used as the “boring work” trope: it’s tedious, and it takes much more time than it should.

 Document automation can drastically cut down the time it takes to create documents like claims and litigation forms, loss adjuster documentation, policy quotes, and notification letters -- in some cases, from days to minutes.
 You get increased productivity for less effort, and free up your employees for more important tasks.

 As consumer expectations rise, only the most efficient companies will be able to keep up.
 In an industry that does business through paperwork, efficient document processes are a must.

 Improve Your Cybersecurity with Document Automation

 Cybersecurity was a growing concern for insurance before the pandemic, but now that employees are accessing your data systems remotely, it’s more important than ever.
-Data breaches are costly, and they’re much more likely to happen when sensitive data is in transit, such as from your CRM to a document stored on an employee’s local device.
+Data breaches are costly (as much as $14.8 million on average), and they’re much more likely to happen when sensitive data is in transit, such as from your CRM to a document stored on an employee’s local device.

 Document automation applications compile your documents in the cloud, meaning your sensitive customer data doesn’t need to be handled manually.
 They’re also able to encrypt documents for added security.

 You Might Also Like: Salesforce Data Security Best Practices for Financial Services